 As their study moves to animals K-2 students can begin to categorize animals into mammals, birds, fish, reptiles, amphibians, and invertebrates.

-At Science4Us the Living Things Unit is filled with the types of learning that K-2 students love, animated characters teach important concepts, dinosaurs and sabre-toothed tigers star in a discussion of extinct animals, online games allow students to master vocabulary and content, and hands-on activities engage students in learning first-hand how plants meet their needs.
+At Science4Us, the Living Things Unit is filled with the types of learning that K-2 students love.
+Animated characters teach important concepts, such as a friendly dinosaur who leads a discussion about extinct animal species.
+Online games allow students to master vocabulary and content in an interactive way, while hands-on activities engage students in learning through first-hand experiences.
 The Living Things module readies students for further learning in Life Science and further use of their improved classification and categorization skills.
 Read Living Things K-2 for more detailed information on the unit and activities.